jeremycherfas/user/pages/03.blog/2019-8-14/listen.md

 template: item
 ---

 Episode summary: A French breast implant manufacturing company’s method of cutting costs incites a global health scare.
 Prelude: Concerns over safety issues related to silicone breast implants leads to a moratorium on sales in the United States.
-Support the show by becoming a ValuedListener™ at Patreon.com/Swindled.
+Support the show by becoming a Valuedlistener™ at Patreon.com/Swindled.
 Buy something at SwindledPodcast.com/Shop.
 Original music by Trevor Howard (The Lungs).Learn more about your ad choices.
 Visit megaphone.fm/adchoices